 In 2017, Google incorporated expertise, authority, and trust into its ranking algorithm.
-Over the last year, the "experience" element has been added.
-The goal is to prioritize reliable, trustworthy brand websites and content in search results.
+Over the last year, they added the "experience" element.
+The goal is to rank reliable, trustworthy websites and content in search results.

-Much of what a company must do to establish credibility has been determined by competitors.
-A brand audit includes competitor analysis and can show companies precisely how to build online authority.
+Much of what a company must do to build credibility has been determined by competitors.
+A brand audit includes competitor analysis.
+The insights give companies a step-by-step plan for building online authority.

 Of course, a business's reputation goes far beyond the Internet.
-An audit will also explore other strategies a company can use to grow its value offline (i.e., public relations).
+An audit will also explore other strategies a company can use to grow its value offline.

 Organizations that want to improve customer satisfaction scores.

-As you learned in a section above, the experience customers have with a company is vital to its success.
-Brand processes must support one another to build customer loyalty.
+The experience customers have with a company is vital to its success.
+That's why brand processes must support one another to build customer loyalty.

-During a brand audit, the auditor will assess customer feedback (i.e., reviews).
-This allows the auditor to determine how a brand performs among its existing customer base.
-In addition, the data enables a business to improve current and future customer relationships.
+During a brand audit, the auditor will assess customer feedback and other customer sentiment data.
+This allows the auditor to understand how a brand performs among its existing customer base.
+The final results enable a business to improve current and future customer relationships.

 Do complimentary or low-priced brand audits offer value?

-Some branding and marketing agencies perform complimentary or low-priced audits to win other work projects such as web design, logo design, and ad management.
+Some branding and marketing agencies perform complimentary or low-priced audits.
+They usually do this to sell other services such as web design, logo design, and ad management.

 While these audits may offer some value, there is another crucial point to consider.

-Agencies usually deliver audit results that generate additional work for them.
+Agencies usually deliver audit results that generate more work for them.
 As an example, an agency might offer a free SEO audit.
-In most cases, the audit results will disclose several SEO issues that should be corrected.
+The audit usually finds SEO problems that need fixing.
 So, of course, the agency will include an offer for SEO services along with the SEO audit report.

 So, if you are considering an audit, hiring a neutral, third-party auditor is best.
 This is the only way you can be sure that the audit results will be objective.

 The Brand Auditors delivers a unique experience.
-We serve clients as a neutral third-party advocate and adviser.
-Our audit services go beyond your brand's strengths and weaknesses to include a holistic review of your brand and marketing strategies.
+We serve clients as neutral third-party advocates and advisers.
+Our audit services include a holistic review of your brand and marketing strategies.

 With our audit framework, you'll get a comprehensive assessment of your:

-If you would like to find out how a brand audit can transform your business, click on the button and schedule a free consultation with an auditor.
+If you would like to find out how a brand audit can transform your business, click on the button to connect with an auditor.